malishav/OSCOAP/draft-selander-ace-object-security.md

 The size of Cid depends on the number of simultaneous clients, and must be chosen so that the server can uniquely identify the requesting client.
 Cids of different lengths can be used by different clients.
 In the case of an ACE-based authentication and authorization model {{I-D.ietf-ace-oauth-authz}}, the Authorization Server can define the context identifier of all clients interacting with a particular server, in which case the size of Cid can be proportional to the logarithm of the number of authorized clients.
 It is RECOMMENDED to start assigning Cids of length 1 byte (0x00, 0x01, ..., 0xff), and then when all 1 byte Cids are in use, start handling out Cids with a length of two bytes (0x0000, 0x0001, ..., 0xffff), and so on.
 Note that a Cid with the value 0x00 is considered different from the Cid with the value 0x0000.

-In case of EDHOC, party V (typically the server) can use the key identifier of its ephemeral public key (kid\_ev in {{I-D.selander-ace-cose-ecdhe}}) to label the derived keying material, traffic\_secret\_0, and to identify the security context derived from traffic\_secret\_0.
+In case of EDHOC, party V (typically the server) can use the key identifier of its ephemeral public key (kid\_ev, Section 1.1 of {{I-D.selander-ace-cose-ecdhe}}) to label the derived keying material, traffic\_secret\_0, and to identify the security context derived from traffic\_secret\_0.
 In this case, Cid would be assigned the value kid\_ev.

-Alternatively, the derivation scheme above MAY be used to derive a random context identifier (using info = "Context Identifier" and the key-length SHALL be sufficiently long to make accidental collisions highly unlikely given the number of security contexts being derived in this way.
+Alternatively, the derivation scheme above MAY be used to derive a random context identifier (using info = "Context Identifier".
+In this case key\_length SHALL be sufficiently large so that accidental collisions are negligable given the number of security contexts being derived in this way.

 # Protected CoAP Message Fields # {#coap-headers-and-options}